StillLynnTheCloset/kotlr/README.md

 * Continuous Integration - [Travis](https://travis-ci.com/)
 * Hosting - [Github](https://github.com/)

-This \[application/service] uses the Tumblr application programming interface but is not endorsed or certified by Tumblr, Inc. All of the Tumblr logos and trademarks displayed on this \[application/service] are the property of Tumblr, Inc.
+This \[application/service] uses the Tumblr application programming interface but is not endorsed or certified by Tumblr, Inc. All the Tumblr logos and trademarks displayed on this \[application/service] are the property of Tumblr, Inc.